Equal Access: Universal Design of Physical Spaces

 - Do sensors automatically open exterior doors?

-- Are lever handles rather than knobs used for doors?
+- Are lever handles installed rather than knobs on doors that do not automatically open?

 Consult the ADA Checklist for Readily Achievable Barrier Removal for more suggestions.
 For computing facilities, consult Equal Access: Universal Design of Computer Labs video and publication.